Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 The Game of Politics

-It has been my observation over the last several years that lawmaking and social development are extremely similar to game design.
-You are trying to create a balanced and fulfilling environment for all participants.
-You are trying to eliminate exploitation that would give anyone an unfair advantage within your system.
-You don’t want anyone to think that your system is unfair.
+It’s been my observation over the last several years that lawmaking and social development are extremely similar to game design.
+You’re trying to create a balanced and fulfilling environment for all participants.
+You’re trying to eliminate exploitation that could give anyone an unfair advantage within your system.
+You don’t want anyone to even think your system is unfair.
 You don’t want your customer service lines lighting up with complaints.

 When implementing laws, they must also be enforced.
-When a player breaks a rule, a Quality Assurance tester should find this problem and point it out to developers that can then close off the opportunity for that rule to be broken.
-If the rule involves something more social, then a moderator or game master will suspend or ban that user’s account.
+When a player breaks a rule, a quality assurance tester should find this problem and point it out to developers that can then close off the opportunity for that rule to be broken.
+If the rule involves something more socially harmful, then a moderator or game master will suspend or ban that user’s account.

-At the end of the design process, it is important to realize that you will never create something that absolutely everyone will like.
+At the end of the design process, it’s important to realize that you will never create something that absolutely everyone will like.

 Taxes

 In online games with built-in economies, taxes are taken out of the system to help maintain balance and to prevent the highest level players from having complete control over the in-game markets.
-They do this by offering premium content (like Flying Mounts in WoW) for high prices.
+They do this by offering premium content (like flying mounts in WoW) for high in-game currency prices.
 These funds are basically destroyed instead of being sent back and forth between players.
-This helps prevent inflation as well, as less money is in circulation.
+This helps reduce inflation as well, as less money is in circulation.

 Taxes fulfill this function in American society in some ways.
 We don’t want people to drink constantly, so we tax alcohol.
-We want to clean up the environment, so we give tax breaks to people that drive hybrid cars.
-We only want rich people to have healthy food, so we subsidize the unhealthy stuff to make it cheaper.
-You get the idea.
+We want to clean up the environment, so we give tax breaks to people who drive hybrid cars.
+We apparently only want rich people to have healthy food, so we subsidize the unhealthy stuff to make it cheaper.

 Few people would say they enjoy paying taxes.
-It is a near-universal feeling of dread to look at your paycheck and see just how much of it is being taken away just because you chose to be productive and have a job.
+There’s a near-universal feeling of dread to look at your paycheck and see just how much of it is being taken away.
+Simply because you chose to be productive and have a job.
 This negative consequence being given to a positive social action (employment) seems to encourage people not to work.
 Add to that the fact that the government will pay you to be unemployed and you have a very odd game design going on.

 Healthcare

 In video games, you can generally sleep off any injury with a quick trip to an inn.
-That or you’ll find first aid kits with anything you need to get better just scattered throughout the world.
-Sometimes you have to buy your own med packs, nights at the inn, potions, stimpacks, etc. but they are rarely expensive.
-You don’t use insurance.
+Or you’ll find first aid kits with anything you need to get better just scattered throughout the world.
+Sometimes you have to buy your own med packs, nights at the inn, potions, stimpacks, (etc.) but they’re rarely expensive.
+And there’s no insurance paperwork minigame each time.

-You don’t get refused service if your injuries are too severe, which is especially surprising considering the injuries you suffer in these games are things like “possessed by demon” “ripped in half by a sarlac” or “falling off a floating island 30,000 feet above ground level”.
-The prices are never so exorbitant that you couldn’t pay your bill given a little bit of hard work, because there are no middle men.
-No prescriptions, no insurance companies, no credit beyond what you can borrow from your friends, and most importantly: no lawyers.
+You don’t get refused service if your injuries are too severe — which is especially surprising considering the injuries you suffer in these games are things like demon possessed, ripped in half by a sarlac, or falling off a floating island 30,000 feet above ground level.
+The prices are never so exorbitant that you couldn’t pay your bill given a little bit of work.
+There are no middle men, no prescriptions, no insurance companies, no credit scores, and no lawyers.

-This makes video games a healthcare utopia, even if they are filled with diabolical villains, enormous monsters, terrible ghosts, and invading aliens all seeking to destroy the world.
-These things will most likely never be possible in our real world, but it is definitely an indication that simplicity is a much better answer than complicating healthcare further by adding the government to the mix and subsidizing insurance companies.
+This makes video games a healthcare utopia, even if they’re filled with diabolical villains, enormous monsters, terrible ghosts, and invading aliens all seeking to destroy the world.
+These things will most likely never be possible in our real world, but it’s definitely an indication that simplicity is a much better answer than complicating healthcare further by adding the government to the mix and subsidizing insurance companies.

-If our current healthcare system creates a game state where doctors, pharmaceutical companies, and insurance companies are better off when people are sick and unhealthy.
-It creates a motivation for these powerful people to wish poor health on every American citizen.
-That is how they gain advantage in the game.
-This is how the delicate balance falls apart.
+Our current healthcare system creates a game state where doctors, pharmaceutical companies, and insurance companies are better off when people are sick and unhealthy.
+It creates a motivation for these powerful people to wish poor health on everyone to maximize profit.
+That is how they gain advantage in the game and how a delicate balance falls apart.

 Why don’t people go to the gym?
 Why don’t they eat healthier foods?
 Why don’t they go to the doctor immediately when something happens to them?
-“Because, it’s too expensive.”
+“It’s too expensive” or “I don’t have time” because we’re working constantly for low pay.
 If this were a bug report to a gaming forum, the fix would definitely not be force every player to pay monthly in case they get sick.
-It would be to rebalance the pricing of medical care to make preventative care more accessible.
+It’d be to rebalance wages and/or the cost of medical care to make preventative care more accessible.
 Attack the cause, not the symptom.

 Economics

-In any video game with an economy, it is easy to trace where money is changing hands.
-In Final Fantasy XI, you could see who was using real money to buy in-game currency (gil) just by searching the auction house for a junk item being successfully sold for extremely high amounts of gil.
-In World of WarCraft, you can see the buyer and seller of everything that has ever gone through the auction houses.
-In many games, you could even look up a specific character to see everything he or she has bought or sold ever.
+In many video games with multi-player economies, it’s easy to trace where money is changing hands.
+In Final Fantasy XI, you could see who was using real money to buy in-game currency just by searching the auction house for junk items being successfully sold for extremely high amounts.
+In World of WarCraft, you can see the buyer and seller of everything that’s ever gone through the auction houses.
+In many games, you could even look up a specific character to see everything they ever bought or sold.

-If every bank had to release their investment portfolios and accounting practices within 30 days of the action taken, the public would be able to regulate where they spend their money for themselves.
-They would be able to pull their money from banks that invest in immoral corporations.
+If every bank had to release their investment portfolios and accounting practices within 30 days of the action taken, the public would be better able to regulate where they spend their own money.
+They’d be able to pull their money from banks that invest in immoral corporations.
 There would be traceable accountability for every market drop.
-They would be able to spot illegal activity easily.
+They’d be able to spot illegal activity easily.

-There will always be people that don’t put in the effort to look into these things, but the glass house will force banks to invest intelligently and morally or face public relations nightmares and losses in business.
+There will always be people who don’t put in the effort to look into things, but the glass house will force banks to invest intelligently and morally or face public relations nightmares and losses in business.
 There is no good excuse for secrecy anymore.
-If a bank wants to stay competitive, they would have to be agile to adapt to the actions of other banks.
+If a bank wants to stay competitive, they’d have to be agile to adapt to the actions of other banks.

 Religion

-Most games that have a religion or religions involved in them eventually show that they are silly.
-In some cases (Breath of Fire 2), the deity that everyone worships ends up being truly evil.
-In these societies, the followers of said religions are often good people that have just been tricked by someone or something.
-I don’t find this to be far off from the truth, but I’d like to see games take a more realistic approach in this sense.
+Most games that have a religion or religions involved in them eventually show that they’re silly.
+In some cases (Breath of Fire 2), the deity everyone worships ends up being truly evil.
+In these societies, the followers of said religions are often good people who’ve been tricked.
+I don’t find this to be far from the truth, but I’d like to see games take a more realistic approach in this sense.

-Most [intelligent] religious people I’ve met have aligned themselves with their religion of choice not out of blind faith, but because that religion is the most compatible choice with their personal morals and beliefs.
-Others choose a religion based on a preacher they most relate to, or a community that they want to be a part of, or because they desire some direction to follow or avoid.
-I have yet to find a video game character that relates to their beliefs in a realistic way and I’d like to see this happen.
+Most religious people I’ve met have aligned themselves with their religion of choice not out of blind faith, but because that religion is the most compatible choice with their personal morals and beliefs.
+Others choose a religion based on a preacher they relate to, or a community they want to be part of, or because they desire some direction to follow or avoid.
+I’ve yet to find a video game character that relates to their beliefs in a realistic way and I’d like to see this happen.

-In the days when the rules of Catholicism were first created, they were in the spirit of furthering society in a positive direction.
-They designed laws that they felt would send us into an age of prosperity and personal fulfillment.
+I suspect when the rules of Catholicism were first created, they were in the spirit of furthering society in a positive direction.
+They designed rules they felt would send us into an age of prosperity and personal fulfillment.
 For example, not allowing sex before marriage was their way of making sure children had two parents and were provided for.
-I happen to find these laws to be outdated.
+I happen to find these laws outdated.

 For that matter, perhaps religion should encourage homosexuality.
-Homosexual relationships are no different than heterosexual ones, except that they are adopting children instead of adding to the population.
+Homosexual relationships are no different than heterosexual ones, except that they’re adopting children instead of adding to the population.
 If God were to pronounce all of his homosexual children to be blessed, it might make the world a better place.
-Maybe we can change “Be fruitful and multiply” to “Be fruity and pair off”.
+Maybe we can change “be fruitful and multiply” to “be fruity and pair off”.

-On a side note, I’m okay with the United States being called a Christian nation if we actually practiced Christian ideals.
-This would mean providing for the needy (Socialism, OMG), turning the other cheek (no war), and having Jesus come and kick some moneychanger ass.
+On a side note, I’m okay with the United States being called a Christian nation if we actually practiced the Christian ideals I grew up with.
+This would mean providing for the needy (Socialism, OMG), turning the other cheek (no war), and having Jesus kicking some moneychanger ass.

 Recent Events